Entangled simultaneity versus classical interactivity in communication complexity

 \sect[s_intro]{Introduction}

-The setting of communication complexity is one of the strongest computational models, as of today, where we have tools to prove ``hardness'' -- that is, where we know problems that don't have efficient solutions.\fn {In this work by calling a problem \e{hard} we always mean that \e{no efficient solution exists} (this is somewhat different from the usual notion of hardness in the context of computational complexity).} In particular, we can compare the computational power of different communication complexity regimes (\e{classes}) via demonstrating that certain problem has an efficient solution in one regime, but not in the other.
+The setting of communication complexity is one of the strongest computational models where we already have tools to prove ``hardness'' -- that is, where we know problems that don't admit efficient solutions.\fn {By calling a problem \e{hard} we always mean that \e{no efficient solution exists} (this is somewhat different from the usual notion of hardness in the context of computational complexity).} In particular, we can compare the computational power of different communication complexity regimes (\e{classes}) via demonstrating that certain problem has an efficient solution in one regime, but not in the other.

 There are three main types of the problems used for separating communication complexity classes:\ \e{total functions}, \e{partial functions} and \e{relations}.
 They form a ``hierarchy'' in the following sense:\ separations via total functions are the strongest (``most convincing''), separations via relations are the weakest (and thus the easiest to obtain) and separations via partial functions are ``in between''.
 There are known cases where a quantum communication complexity class can be separated from a classical one via a relation, while a functional separation is provably impossible (cf.~\cite{GRW08_Sim}).